Procore’s revenue teams accelerate deal cycles with Slack

 Procore reinforces its sales deals with assistance from hundreds of the company’s partners.
 This group includes consultants, system integrators and construction associations.

-Until last year, Procore facilitated communication with its partners via email – a process that led to long response times and missed opportunities.
-Now, Procore’s sales teams expedite communication with their external partners through Slack Connect, a feature included in all paid subscriptions that brings external communication out of siloed email inboxes and into channels.
+Until last year, Procore facilitated communication with its partners via email—a process that led to long response times and missed opportunities.
+Now Procore’s sales teams expedite communication with their external partners through Slack Connect, a feature included in all paid plans that brings external communication out of siloed email inboxes and into channels.
 Slack Connect essentially replaces the need to set up a phone call, saving precious time and enabling a higher success rate.

 When it comes to setting customers up for success, Procore’s sales team often relies on collaboration with third-party consultants in Slack Connect to assist with implementation and test pilots.
 By communicating with these consultants in real time, Procore is able to onboard customers more quickly.

 Sealing the deal is just the beginning.
 When it comes to winning long-term success, a positive customer experience is mission critical.
-If a customer success manager (CSM) doesn’t have the answer that the customer needs, they can quickly search for the right subject matter expert in Slack, reducing response time from two days to five minutes.
+If a customer success manager (CSM) doesn’t have the answer the customer needs, he or she can quickly search for the right subject matter expert in Slack, reducing response time from two days to five minutes.